lexibank/northperulex/README.md

-# CLDF dataset derived from Blum et al.'s "A Comparative Wordlist for Investigating Distant Relations Among Languages in Lowland South America (forthcoming).
+# CLDF dataset derived from Barrientos et al.'s "A Comparative Wordlist for Investigating Distant Relations Among Languages in Lowland South America (forthcoming).

 ## How to cite

 If you use these data please cite
 - the original source
-  > Blum, Frederic and Ingunza, Adriano and Gonzales, Rosa and Barrientos, Carlos and Peña, Jaime.
+  > Barrientos, Carlos and Blum, Frederic and Ingunza, Adriano and Gonzales, Rosa and Peña, Jaime.
 Forthcoming.
 A Comparative Wordlist for Investigating the history of north Peruvian isolates and small language families.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description